Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Part 1 - Individually

 The code in the [Threads.playground](https://github.com/Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/tree/master/Lessons/01-Intro-Concurrency-%26-Parallelism/assets/Threads.playground) below is incomplete.
-It is intended to create a second thread instance called "Background Thread" that executes the `calculation` function/closure.
+It is intended to create a second instance of the `Thread` class named "Background Thread" that executes the `calculation` function/closure.

 **TODO:** Complete the code to match the output listed below it: